hbc/HBC_master/training/index.md

 	**Prerequisite: *Introduction to R*** (You are eligibile to attend only if you have taken an R course with us prior to this workshop.)

-	This 1-day workshop is designed to teach researchers the basic concepts for performing differential gene expression analysis using tools in R. This course will only be available to participants of R workshops offered earlier this earlier.
+	This 1-day workshop is designed to teach researchers the basic concepts for performing differential gene expression analysis using tools in R. This course will only be available to participants of R workshops offered earlier this year.

 ---